ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 The goal here was to see how the attacker built and delivered their paylods by looking up known indicators with OSINT tools.
 In the Cyber Kill Chain, **Weaponization** is the stage where the attacker creates the malware or exploit files that will later be used in the **Delivery** phase.

-I conducted open-source lookups on malicious domain and associated infrastructure using external intelligent sources (OSINT).
+I conducted open-source lookups on malicious domains and associated infrastructure using external intelligent sources (OSINT).
 For this objective, I utilized the following OSINT tools:

 - Robtex - I used this tool to gather domain and IP intelligence, such as DNS records and connected domains.
 It helped me see how the suspicious domain was linked to other IPs and hosts.
 - VirusTotal - I used VirusTotal to check file hashes, URLs, and domains against several antivirus engines.
 This helped confirm whether the payloads or domains were flagged as malicious and provided more context about known malware behavior.